rust-bitcoin/rust-bitcoin/CONTRIBUTING.md

 Commits should cover both the issue fixed and the solution's rationale.
 Please keep these [guidelines](https://chris.beams.io/posts/git-commit/) in mind.

-To facilitate communication with other contributors, the project is making use of GitHub's "assignee" field.
-First check that no one is assigned and then comment suggesting that you're working on it.
-If someone is already assigned, don't hesitate to ask if the assigned party or previous commenters are still working on it if it has been awhile.

 ## Preparing PRs